 “When I started to understand the true meaning of human emotions, I was driven by the very thought of how can we find the consistency in emotions of joy and happiness.
 Over the years, I understood that it is not easy to come by, but it would be wrong to say that it is entirely impossible.
 We are born with a natural predisposition to bounce back to being happy and blissful in no time at all.
 However, as and when we evolve, we began to lose touch with our natural state of happiness.
 We experience a mixture of emotions, anger, frustration, fear, happiness, sadness, surprise and many more.
 I do believe that our mind holds the immense capacity to regulate our emotional mechanisms so that we can choose what we wish to experience- positive or negative emotions.
 Abnormality is not feeling intense negative emotions; abnormality is choosing to stick with it.

 Our mind is the Central Processing Unit of our body, and it is vital to maintain the smooth functioning of it.
-This makes it ironical that we have so much stigma around mental health issues all over the world.
+This makes it ironic that we have so much stigma around mental health issues all over the world.
 It’s remarkable that there are professionals that can help us uplift our mental well-being status but we still hesitate to avail the facility.
 Why?
 Embarrassed?
 Ashamed?
 Humiliated?
 The question of the hour is; do you care enough about what is going internally within you?
 Do you feel embarrassed about addressing what is messing with your head?

 There are times when we can resolve your internal conflicts on our own, but there are times when we cannot.
-We might need some help which doesn’t make us weak, but it makes us human.
+We might need some help that doesn’t make us weak, but it makes us human.
 You need to invest in your happiness, you need to step up to make yourself feel good.
 Do not wait for others to do this job for you, take charge of your happiness and actively make efforts to achieve it.

 It’s possible that you kept seeking ways and means to be happy through material gain, pleasurable stimuli, professional accomplishments, social means, and relationships.
 However, external inputs cannot manifest a lasting state of joy and happiness.
 In the quest of happiness, you could be missing out on a chance to be happy right now.”